 Understanding the terms of both credit cards and personal loans is important, especially if you want to save money.
 Here's what you need to know about each, including how each can affect your personal finance.

 If you're trying to pick between a personal loan and a credit card, you'll want to understand the definition of each, as well as some pros and cons.

 A personal loan is a fixed amount that you borrow and pay back in equal installments over a certain amount of time.
 You are charged monthly interest from the time you sign the paperwork and receive the money.
 In most cases, you can pay back the loan before the end of the term without a penalty.

 A personal loan allows you to take a lump sum and pay it back over time.
 You can use it for any purpose, such as purchasing a vehicle, making a home improvement or consolidating debt.

-- Personal loans have upfront cost disclosures so you will understand interest and fees before you use the money.
+- Personal loans have upfront cost disclosures (you'll understand interest and fees before using the money)